Greg

 last day

 To Jackie's bowl, where we played a game with phenomenally low score - I 67 to her 57, and that only because of a strike.
-Thne back to the hôtel where we did it once for old times sake, and were disturbed no less than 3 times despite the “do not disturb” sign without.
+Then back to the hôtel, and were disturbed no less than 3 times despite the “do not disturb” sign without.
 The ground hostess seemed annoyed, and I suspect she might have contacted Pauline's parents about her suspicions - n'importe: if she does, we deny it and get her into plenty hot water by complaining to MSA.

 My recollection was that she didn't want to let me into the room at all, and acquiesced after I threatened a formal complaint.